alexanderchan/memocache/packages/cache-common/README.md

 If there are large payloads in the memoized function calls, these are stored as a part of the cache key.
 Some middleware could be utilized if this is the case to hash the key payload and store the hash as the key instead.

-The encryption middlware hashes the key by default and is an option to use that for larger keys.

 ## Dispose support

 The cache supports automatic disposing of the cache with the [using](https://www.totaltypescript.com/typescript-5-2-new-keyword-using) and its stores from `typescript >= 5.2`.
 This is useful for cleaning up resources when the cache is no longer needed rather than calling the dispose manually.